A Safety Manager Uses Math to Look Under the Surface

-When Brian Simmons showed a room of transportation safety professionals a DriveCam® video clip of a driver crashing into a vehicle that had run a stop sign and was travelling through the intersection, many in the audience shook their heads and clucked in disapproval.
+When Brian Simmons showed a room of transportation safety professionals a DriveCam® video clip of a driver crashing into a vehicle that had run a stop sign and was traveling through the intersection, many in the audience shook their heads and clucked in disapproval.
 The driver should have braked sooner.
 The driver should have braked harder.
 The driver should have seen it coming.
 The driver should have reacted more quickly.

 That disapproval, however, was precisely the wrong response.
 Leaning on the laws of physics and data from the DriveCam clip, Simmons, a safety director for Waste Management Inc., showed through a series of calculations that there was, in fact, little the driver could have done to avoid the collision.